This post may contain affiliate links. Please see our disclosure policy for more details.

 • Plain Greek yogurt – The key ingredient!
 You can use non-dairy Greek-style yogurt, if needed.
 You can also use flavored yogurt, but be aware of the high added sugar content.
 If you have any frozen yogurt, this will be a great way to use it up.

-• Milk - can use either dairy or non-dairy milk, like almond milk or coconut milk.
+• Milk – can use either dairy or non-dairy milk, like almond milk or coconut milk.
+Here are the best milk for toddlers.

 • Banana – be sure to use frozen banana.
 Here’s how to freeze ripe bananas so you always have some on hand.

-• Hemp seeds - his is optional but will be an easy way to boost nutrition (a great source of healthy fats, protein, and fiber) and add calories to your child's drink, if needed.
+• Hemp seeds – this is optional but will be an easy way to boost nutrition (a great source of healthy fats, protein, and fiber) and add calories to your child’s drink, if needed.
 You can also use chia seeds or flax seeds.

-How to Make ANY Greek Yogurt Smoothie
+How to Make Greek Yogurt Smoothie

-1. Add the milk first followed by yogurt, hemp seeds, and the rest of the ingredients.
+Step 1: Add the milk first followed by yogurt, hemp seeds, and the rest of the ingredients.

-Variations and Add-ins
+Variations

 A two image collage of ingredients for strawberry version and blended.